robinhood-suite/robinhood4/designs/metrology.rst

 `rbh_backend_insert_metadata` call, meaning it is only a matter of formatting the statistics to a `rbh_value_map` structure on the command side, and the recording is done at the end of the commands' runtime.
-Therefore, only the equivalent of the last log printed will be recorded, as it contain information gathered during the whole command runtime.
+Therefore, only the equivalent of the last log printed will be recorded, as it contains information gathered during the whole command runtime.

 Viewing statistics as logs